-The Control Trac® system functions in three modes:
+The Control Trac® system functions in four modes:

-- 4X2 delivers power to the rear wheels only.
-The information display will momentarily display 4x2 when this mode is selected.
-This mode is appropriate for normal on-road driving on dry pavement and provides the best fuel economy. - 4X4 AUTO provides electronic control four-wheel drive with power delivered to all four wheels, as required, for increased traction.
+- 2H delivers power to the rear wheels only.
+The information display will momentarily display 2H when this mode is selected.
+This mode is appropriate for normal on-road driving on dry pavement and provides the best fuel economy. - 4A provides electronic control four-wheel drive with power delivered to all four wheels, as required, for increased traction.
 The information display will display 4A when this mode is selected.
-This mode is appropriate for all on-road driving conditions, such as dry road surfaces, wet pavement, snow, or gravel. - 4X4 provides electronically locked four-wheel drive power to front and rear wheels.
-The information display will display 4X4 when this mode is selected.
+This mode is appropriate for all on-road driving conditions, such as dry road surfaces, wet pavement, snow, or gravel.

+- 4H provides electronically locked four-wheel drive power to front and rear wheels.
+The information display will display 4H when this mode is selected.
 This mode is not recommended for use on dry pavement.
-This mode is only intended for severe winter or off-road conditions, such as deep snow, ice or shallow sand.
+This mode is only intended for severe winter or off-road conditions, such as deep snow, ice or shallow sand. - 4L provides electronically locked four-wheel drive when extra power at reduced speeds is required.
+The information display will display 4L when this mode is selected.
+This mode is not recommended for use on dry pavement.
+Use this mode for off-road low-speed operation or when extra power is required, such as climbing steep grades, going through deep sand or pulling a boat out of the water.